January 14, 2025|Client Alerts

-By: Alicia Guerra, Braeden Mansouri, and Allice Yi
+By Alicia Guerra, Braeden J. Mansouri, Allice Hyein Yi

 In response to the devastating wildfires in Los Angeles and Ventura Counties, Governor Gavin Newsom issued Executive Order N-4-25 on January 12, 2025 to expedite the recovery process in affected communities.
 The following day, Mayor Karen Bass of the City of Los Angeles (the “City”) issued Emergency Executive Order No. 1 “Return and Rebuild,” that provides detailed procedures for how the City will process reconstruction projects in Los Angeles.